-All our clients are important to us and our members strive to provide a service that results in the best possible outcome.
+All our clients are important to us and our barristers strive to provide a service that results in the best possible outcome.
 For these reasons we are renowned for our advocacy skills as well as our strategic planning of cases.

 See also our pages on our financial crime and corporate law and our international law section.
-These clients bring the most complex cases to 9BR as they know our counsel have the expertise and ability to deliver.
+These clients bring the most complex cases to 9BR Chambers as they know our counsel have the expertise and ability to deliver.

 How we work

-No matter what the area of law, we aim to uphold our reputation for active case management and teamwork.
+No matter what the area of law, Chambers aim to uphold our reputation for active case management and teamwork.
 Whether prosecuting or defending, we believe it’s vital to prepare case plans early and monitor progress closely.